uia4j/uia-fop/README.md

     // 3. create a page (fo:page-sequence)
     FoPage page = xml.addPage("MA_ORDER");

-    // 4. form as part of the body of the page (fo:flow) form.applyToBody(page);
+    // 4. 'form' as part of the body of the page (fo:flow) form.applyToBody(page);
-    // 5. form as part of the body of the page (fo:flow) table.applyToBody(page);
+    // 5. 'table' as part of the body of the page (fo:flow) table.applyToBody(page);
-    // 6. pageNumber at the footer of the page (fo:static-content) pn.applyToFooter(page);
+    // 6. 'pageNumber' at the footer of the page (fo:static-content) pn.applyToFooter(page);

     // 7. generate the XSL-FO content
     String result = xml.build();
     ```

-* XSL-FO Content
+2. Save XSL-FO Content

     ```xml
     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>